ruizhang1996/optimal-sparse-survival-trees-public/README.md

 - Description: snapshots used for trace-tree visualization will be stored in this directory
 - Special Case: When set to empty string, no snapshots are stored.

-## Optimizing Different Loss Functions

-OSRT currently supports weighted L1 and L2 losses.

-**metric**
+**path_to_labels**
-- Values: string of `L1` or `L2`
+- Values: string representing a path to a file.
-- Description: specify the loss that OSRT is using

-**weights**
-- Values: array of decimal within [0, 1] of length of the dataset size
-- Description: specify the weight for the given loss
-- Special Case: When set to empty array, all data points are weighted equally.
+- Description: A file contains the IBS loss from a reference model.
+The format is a N by 1 vector, where each element represents the proportion of IBS loss contributed by each individual sample in the reference model. (see example file **churn_reference.tmp** under the root directory.)
 ---

 # Development